 - discount at Cotswold Outdoor shop and online;

-- regular news and event updates;
+- regular news and event updates.

 To read our latest newsletters click here.

-Friends members visited The Turbury to hear about our Clun Catchment work, then Trevor Wheeler’s organic hill farm at Brynmawr for a farm walk and picnic lunch.
+12th July 2015 – Friends visit The Turbury to hear about our Clun Catchment work, then Trevor Wheeler’s organic hill farm at Brynmawr for a farm walk and picnic lunch.
 The day finished with a visit to Rhos Fiddle Nature Reserve.

-Friends visited 6 sites to find out about the Stiperstones & Corndon Hill Country Landscape Partnership Scheme, looking at habitat restoration and enhancement of former quarries, mines, rock outcrop and scree at Earl’s Hill, Nills Hill quarry, Poles Coppice, Snailbeach Mine, Roman Gravels Mine and the Bog Mine.
+13th July 2014 – Friends take a bus tour to find out about habitat restoration work underway through the Stiperstones & Corndon Hill Country Landscape Partnership Scheme.
+The six sites visited are former quarries, mines, rock outcrop and scree at Earl’s Hill, Nills Hill quarry, Poles Coppice, Snailbeach Mine, Roman Gravels Mine and the Bog Mine.
 The sites are owned by Shropshire Council, Shropshire Wildlife Trust or the Forestry Commission and are a mixture of Sites of Special Scientific Interest (SSSI’s), Local Nature Reserves and County Wildlife Sites.

-Friends members had the opportunity to visit Preen Manor Gardens with Keith Pybus as a guide, exploring a series of beautiful gardens, including kitchen, chess, water and wild gardens.
+29th June 2014 – Friends had the opportunity to visit Preen Manor Gardens with Keith Pybus as a guide, exploring a series of beautiful gardens, including kitchen, chess, water and wild gardens.

-Visit to a Calendar House.
+14th July 2013 – Friends visited to a Calendar House.
 A one-off guided walk around Bedstone College, followed by a picnic lunch and tour of the house.
 Click here for further details.

-Friends Annual Event to the Wrekin.
+8th July 2012 – Friends visit to the Wrekin.
 Click here for further details.

 14th August 2011 – Second visit to the Monastery of St Antony and St Cuthbert on the Stiperstones (see below).

-Friends event to the Monastery of St Antony and St Cuthbert on the Stiperstones.
+24th July 2011 – Friends visit the Monastery of St Antony and St Cuthbert on the Stiperstones.

 The Monastery is in a Higher Level Stewardship Scheme, is a Shropshire Wildlife site and Sacred Land Project with the Alliance of Religions and Conservation.
 This fascinating small-holding is situated at 1,273 ft under the Shepherd’s Rock on the Stiperstones.
 The Monastery consists of 20 acres of high pasture, wetland and woodland, a sanctuary of wild flowers and rare butterflies.
 It is managed in conjunction with Natural England, Shropshire Wildlife Trust, West Midlands Butterfly Conservation and the Alliance of Religions and Conservation.

-Annual Friends event to Stokesay Court, near Craven Arms.The visit included a guided tour of the house, grounds and gardens, and afternoon tea.
+5th June 2011 – Friends visit Stokesay Court, near Craven Arms for a guided tour of the house, grounds and gardens, and afternoon tea.

-Friends of the Shropshire Hills AONB event at Blakemoregate on the Stiperstones re. restoration of the two squattors cottages.
+30th October 2010 – Friends visit Blakemoregate on the Stiperstones to see the restoration of the two squattors cottages.
 See press release for details of the event.

-Annual Friends Event to Titterstone Clee and Catherton Common, which explored the rich industrial heritage with local expert Alf Jenkins.
+27th June 2010 – Friends visit Titterstone Clee and Catherton Common to explore the rich industrial heritage with local expert Alf Jenkins.

-The new Friends of the Shropshire Hills AONB network was launched at the Shropshire Hills Discovery Centre.
+1st November 2008 – Friends of the Shropshire Hills AONB was launched at the Shropshire Hills Discovery Centre.